15 Best Things to Do in Bryce Canyon National Park

 2. Ice Cream at Old Bryce Town

-On a hot summer day, there’s nothing quite like stopping in for ice cream at the Old Bryce Town in Bryce Canyon City.
+On a hot summer day, there’s nothing quite like stopping in for ice cream at Old Bryce Town in Bryce Canyon City!

-Personally, I love visiting to get out of the sun for a little while, which not only makes for the perfect place to get some ice cream but also to walk around in a number of different shops in the area.
+Personally, I love visiting to get out of the sun for a little while after hiking one of the many beautiful trails within the park, as it not only makes for a great place to get ice cream but also a great place to walk around and explore the different shops in the area.

 Yelp: Old Bryce Town